NVIDIA/NeMo/docs/source/starthere/fundamentals.rst

 	+    --config_path="different_config_file_dir_path" \
 	+    --config_name="different_config_file_name"

-We can also override, delete or add elements to the config when we call the script like this:
+You can also override, delete, or add elements to the config by calling a script like this:

 .. code-block:: diff